-INTERDISCIPLINARY EDUCATION

-(Grades P-12) Location: Troy

-Required Core Courses: (18 sh) Teaching Field Courses: (18 sh)
+INTERDISCIPLINARY EDUCATION36 sh(Grades P-12)Required Core Courses: (18 sh)

 Choices are art, instrumental music, choral music, or physical education.
 For art education, students should select 12 semester hours of adviser approved courses in art, and ART 6662 (3) Seminar in Art Education.
+For music education, students should select 13 hours of advisor-approved courses in music, MUS 6696 Practicum (2), and MUS 6638 Literature Analysis (3) to meet the Teaching Field course requirements.
 All other fields should select 18 semester hours of adviser-approved courses specific to the major.
 A candidate may not enroll in a 5000-level course if it duplicates the same course listed on an undergraduate transcript.
 At least nine semester hours of teaching field courses must be at the 6000 level.
 Candidates should consult their academic adviser regarding any specific course requirements in the teaching field.